epsilonrt/spaiot-lib/README.md

 ![sch1_sregister](https://raw.githubusercontent.com/epsilonrt/spaiot-lib/master/docs/images/sch1_sregister.png)

 It is possible to see 2 integrated circuits, U1 and U2 which will store the 16 bits of the frame and apply their logic level to the correditional pins of U1 / U2.
-U1 memorizes low weight byte, u2 of high weight.
+U1 memorizes least significant byte A, U2 the most significant byte B.

 To play a push button:
 1. The button must be selected by transmitting a 16-bit word that applies a low level to a pin of this push button,